(Only applies to beginners who have not driven before)

 How long are your driving lessons?

-Lessons are either one or two hours long and you will receive the full time.
+Lessons are either one or two hours long unless you have booked an intensive course in which case we will utilise the diary spaces available as we agree.

 Can you tell me something about how you teach?